hjstobart/hjstobart/README.md

 - __Derivatives Analytics with Python__, _by Yves Hilpisch_.
 - __C++ for Financial Engineers__, _by Daniel J. Duffy_.
 - __Numerical Recipes in C++__, _by William H. Press et al_.

+<h3 align="left"> 🔬 Past Research Projects:</h3>
+A selection of research projects I've worked on in the past:

+- __Pricing Interest Rate Swaps in Traditional and Decentralised Finance__ (UCL Master's Thesis).

 ---